kylehsu/actual-gcp/README.md

     * **Note** - You can also run the following Google Cloud command to validate the new virtual machine:
         * `gcloud compute instances list`
         * `gcloud compute instances describe containerhost01`
-    * **Note** - If you login to your DuckDNS account, you should see the IP address for your subdomain has been updated with the public IP address of your virtual machine.
+    * **Important** - After deployment, DNS is configured automatically:
+        * The `cloudflare-ddns` container will automatically create the DNS A record (if it doesn't exist)
+        * The record will be created with Proxy status enabled (orange cloud) for DDoS protection and CDN
+        * The container keeps the IP updated automatically if it changes
+        * **Wait 2-3 minutes** for the DNS record to be created and propagate
+        * Check your Cloudflare DNS dashboard to verify the record was created
+        * **Verify SSL/TLS mode is set to "Full (strict)"** in Cloudflare (not "Flexible") - this was set in Step 1 but confirm it's still correct
     * Click the SSH button in the Google Cloud console.
 Once connected, run `docker ps -a`.
 We should see three containers running:
         * ![Docker processes](./readme_resources/docker_ps.png)
         * If the Google Cloud SSH proxy isn't working, temporarily update the "container_host_network_tags" variable in `terraform.tfvars` and re-run `terraform apply` to add the "allow-ssh" tag, which will allow SSH from your local machine.
 I recommend removing that network tag and re-running `terraform apply` when finished to disable direct SSH access again.
     * If the three containers aren't running, you can inspect their associated systemctl services using the following commands:
         * `systemctl status actual`
         * `systemctl status caddy`
-        * `systemctl status duckdns`
+        * `systemctl status cloudflare-ddns`
     * If the containers are running, but things aren't working as-expected, use the following commands to inspect the container logs to further troubleshoot:
         * `docker logs actual_server`
         * `docker logs caddy`
-        * `docker logs duckdns`
+        * `docker logs cloudflare-ddns`
     * Run the following command to ensure the applications' "data" directory has been mounted onto the Persistent Disk (/dev/sdb):
         * ![lsblk output](./readme_resources/lsblk_output.png)
         * **Important** This part of the configuration is critical to application data persisting across virtual machine reboots.
-16. Open your web browser and navigate to the fully-qualified domain name you set for the value of the "actual_fqdn" variable (i.e. ht<span>tps://</span>budget.example.duckdns.org).
+16. Open your web browser and navigate to the fully-qualified domain name you set for the value of the "actual_fqdn" variable (e.g., ht<span>tps://</span>budget.example.com).
 You should see the Actual Budget login page.
 You're now ready to setup your budget.
 Follow [Actual Budget's Getting Started][17] page for next steps.
     * ![Actual Budget login](./readme_resources/actual_login_page.png)

 ## Updating Actual Server